PhMajerus/FIGfonts/README.md

 ```
 This takes the output of `uname`, formats it for lines of 20 characters max, breaking it at spaces instead of in words, then uses `figlet` to convert that to large colorful characters.

-If you want to use only uppercase or lowercase letters from a font that supports both, convert the text in advance.
+If you want to use only uppercase or lowercase letters from a font that supports both, convert the text in advance (or use `-C upper`).
 For example:
 ```bash
 date | tr [:lower:] [:upper:] | figlet -f phm-slanted -w 130 -C utf8